-Constance Babington Smith was a pioneer in the field of aircraft based photographic interpretation and is the first Commonwealth partner to be inducted into the National Geospatial-Intelligence Agency’s Geospatial Intelligence Hall of Fame.
+Constance Babington Smith was a pioneer in the field of aircraft based photographic interpretation and is the first Commonwealth partner to be inducted into NGA’s Geospatial Intelligence Hall of Fame.
 Following the outbreak of World War II, she joined the Women’s Auxiliary Air Force in support of the Royal Air Force as a photographic interpreter.
 She was later assigned to the Central Interpretation Unit at RAF Medmenham, where she commanded the Aircraft and Aircraft Industry section.
 Following victory in Europe, Constance Babington Smith transferred to the United States and contributed to the allied effort in the war against Japan.
 Her expertise and methodology significantly influenced American interpretative processes.

 King George VI bestowed the Order of the British Empire upon Babington Smith in 1945, she also received the 1939–1945 British Star, the Defense Medal, the War Medal, and was the first British woman to receive the United States’ Legion of Merit.
 Babington Smith wrote several books, including “Air Spy: The Story of Photo Intelligence in World War II and Evidence in Camera.”

 For more: The Woman with the X-Ray Eyes

 During her 25-year career with the Army Map Service, Austrian-born geodesist Irene K. Fischer became a pioneer for women in science, technology, electronics and mathematics as a pioneer in geodesy — the science of accurately measuring and understanding earth’s geometric shape, its orientation in space, and its gravity field.